bmschmidt/wordVectors/README.md

 Next, we build a single text file consisting of all the cookbooks converted to lowercase with punctuation removed.

 **Note**: this `prep_word2vec` function is *extremely* inefficient compared to text parsing functions written in python or sed or pretty much any language you can think of.
-If you can create a file with punctuation already stripped or separated with some other tool, I **strongly** recommend doing it that way.
+I'm only including it for Windows compatibility of examples.
+If you can create a file with punctuation already stripped or separated any other way, I **strongly** recommend doing it that way.
 But if you're working with a few hundred documents, this will get the job done, slowly.
 On the cookbooks, it should take a couple minutes.
+(For reference: in a console,  `perl -pe 's/[^A-Za-z_0-9 \n]/ /g;' cookbooks/* > cookbooks.txt` will do the same thing in a couple *seconds*.
+Seriously, I have no idea how to write fast R text-parsing code.)

 ```{r}
 prep_word2vec("cookbooks","cookbooks.txt",lowercase=T)